peterkaminski/intention-action-gap-wiki/Framework Navigation Guide.md

 This allows for **direct comparison** across frameworks and reveals **synthesis opportunities** where different traditions might complement each other.

+## Framework Comparison Overview

+For a comprehensive overview of all frameworks and their key distinctions, see the [[Philosophical Frameworks - Intention, Action, and Interpretation]] comparison table.

 ## Quick Reference: When to Use Which Framework

 ### **For First-Person Understanding**